-Digital equalizers allow you to rebalance various sound frequencies in music so that they sound differently than their original mix.
+Digital equalizers) allow you to rebalance various sound frequencies in music so that they sound different than their original mix.
 This is great if you have headphones that rely a bit too much on bass, or an album that sounds too tinny on small speakers.

-How to equalize music on your iPhone or iPad
+How to set a music equalizer on your iPhone or iPad

 You can use the Settings app to adjust the equalizer on your iOS device.
 Keep in mind that these equalizer settings only apply to the Music app, and these settings won't work with third-party music services.

 It can also help to be playing music when you're making these adjustments so you can understand how they affect what you're listening to, and you'll get the best results if you're listening through headphones.

 - Open Settings on your iPhone or iPad.

 - Tap Music.

 - Tap EQ.
 It's under the Playback section.

 - Tap on one of the equalizers.
 If you already have an equalizer on and want to turn it off, tap Off.